Aki-Kivivirta/Digital-Audio-Workstation/README.md

 The program may crash after new files have been recorded.
 This is might be due to all *.wav* files being constantly open, although the program has never crashed when dragging and dropping *.wav* files to the program.
 In the future I might investigate lighter methods for opening audio while still being in control of every single audio sample.

 "Keyboard not available!".
 This is printed to the console by main.py "MainView._keyboard_closed()", if the user's keyboard is not available.
 When the keyboard is not available the user cannot change to splitting or deleting modes, but only move sounds in the layout with the normal mode.
-This occurs on some runs.
+This occurs on some runs and may be "fixed" by running the program again.

 ### Non hostile
 "Warning: